enriicola/enriicola/README.md

 -  🔭 this file is still Work in Progress :)

+There are two kinds of people in the world:
+- those who can extrapolate data from missing information

 # Hello World, I'm Enrico 😁
 I am currently studying Computer Science at the University of Genoa (IT) 📚